Performance & Development Review (Appraisal)

 PandDR is mandatory for all staff.
 PandDRs for the academic year should be completed by 30 June to allow for the collation of PandDR statistics for the College by the end of the academic year.

 All staff are encouraged to use the College's PandDR documentation available at the links below.
-Both the form and the Checklist have been slightly revised for the year 2019-20.

 Staff in Medical Clinical roles who are required to participate in joint NHS appraisal processes should refer to separate Clinical staff appraisal information available in the Clinical Staff Information section of the College HR webpages.